Privacy Policy — VoxRox Mail

 Changes to this policy

 This version is preliminary.
 Before the first public release and on every material change (e.g. introducing telemetry, changing the list of third parties) this document is updated.
-The current version is always included in the installation and in the project repository.
+The current version is always available in the project repository and on this page.

 Open items before the first release